-- U pholding the name and reputation of UP as a top producer of premium quality palm products. - N urturing a diligent work force who takes pride in contributing to the development of the Company. - I nitiating and innovating positive, progressive work ethics, methods and incorporating a winning culture. - T raining of personnel is the key to upgrading our skills and keeping in trend with the marketplace. - E nsuring that only high quality palm products are produced, to the satisfaction of our customers' needs - D elivering decisive efforts in Research and Development to continuously improve our working methods, efficiency and product quality.
+- U pholding the name and reputation of UP as a top producer of premium quality palm products. - N urturing a diligent work force who takes pride in contributing to the development of the Company. - I nitiating and innovating positive, progressive work ethics, methods and incorporating a winning culture. - T raining of personnel is the key to upgrading our skills and keeping in trend with the marketplace. - E nsuring that only high quality palm products are produced, to the satisfaction of our customers' needs - Development to continuously improve our working methods, efficiency and product quality.